 The recipes may vary among different cooking classes, and may include Banh Xeo (Vietnamese pancakes), Hoi An spring rolls, fresh rice paper, seafood salad with mixed Vietnamese herbs, etc.

 2. Enjoy home-cooked Vietnamese meals during homestay

 During your homestay, the host will take you to a local market to buy some fresh tropical fruits for breakfast, and some ingredients for lunch and dinner.
 And you can also help prepare the food with the family, and enjoy the most authentic Vietnamese food together.

 3. Make spring rolls on a Halong Bay cruise

 On a Halong Bay cruise, you will not only admire paradise-like landscapes, but also have a chance to learn how to make Vietnam seafood spring rolls, a specialty in Halong Bay.
-It is easy to make following the cooking demonstration.
+They are easy to make by following the cooking demonstration.
 And then you can enjoy your own hand-made spring rolls.

 The chef is teaching how to make spring rolls.